antman999/Algorithms-and-Data-Structures-cheat-sheet/Algorithms/Problem-patterns/Frequency-counter/README.md

 - Two sum
 - Value is contained in another object

+### Keywords to look for in challenge

+- Compare these two inputs.
+- Does this first one match to the second one?

 ### Example

 Write a function called `same` that takes 2 arrays and returns true if all values in one array are the squared value in the other array.